victormssa/victormssa/README.md

 📚 <strong>Writer In spare time</strong><br>
 🧙🏻‍♂️ <strong>Lvl 21 Warlock Hexblade</strong><br>
 🇧🇷  <strong>Brazilian</strong><br>
 <q>I've always been involved in the IT area, to the point of being in front of the PC for hours since I was a kid.
 I have several multinational references from different sectors, in addition to hobbies such as writing books, editing videos, programming and modifying games.
-I am very excited to grow and learn even more; always willing to listen and put any tips into practice.</q> - Me, 2022 while writing this.
+I am very excited to grow and learn even more; always willing to listen and put any tips into practice.</q>

 <h2>✨Information that you'll want to read</h2>
-😎👍 Yeah, if you're looking for someone to help you out with my set of skills, I'm your guy.<br> 💬 I'm fluent in English although I was born In Brazil, been learning it since I was like...
-7?(Dunno)<br>
+😎👍 Yeah, if you're looking for someone to help you out with my set of skills, I'm your guy.<br> 💬 I'm fluent in English although I was born In Brazil, been learning it since I was a kid.<br>
 💻 <strong>Programming Language && Technologies:</strong> ES6, JavaScript, HTML, CSS, Photoshop.<br>
 🎓 <strong>Currently Studying:</strong> Typescript, ReactJS, Node.js, MySQL.<br>
 🤔 <strong>Pretends to Study:</strong> Vue.js, Bootstrap, MongoDB.